weeloong93/Freeberg_Final/Readme.md

 * User saved stock list

 #Project Achievement/ Deliverables
-As business students with relatively less exposure to frameworks and coding, we spent a lot of time learning about relevant modules and the implementation process.
-We used python 3.5.1 and javascript language to built our webapp, Freeberg.
-We have done up the stocktracker and comparison for the companies which allow users to retrieve and compared companies up-to-date information.
+As business students with relatively less exposure to frameworks and coding, we spent a lot of time learning about relevant modules and their implementation processes.
+We used python 3.5.1 and Django 1.9 to build our webapp, Freeberg.
+We have finished the stocktracker and comparison function which allow users to retrieve and compare up-to-date financial information for countries on the Straits Times Index.

 ##4 additional extension milestones completed
 1. Application specific: Used Django framework to create webapp